KonduitAI/deeplearning4j-examples-refactor/dl4j-examples/README.md

 #### Specific Models and Special Architectures
-* AlphaGoZeroTrainer
+* AlphaGoZeroTrainer.java
 Train AlphaGo Zero model on dummy data.
-* DenseNetMain
+* DenseNetMain.java
 Builds dense net to classify a small set of animal images.
 Augments the dataset with transforms like blur etc.
-* AdditionModelWithSeq2Seq
+* AdditionModelWithSeq2Seq.java
 A seq2seq model that learns to add
-* MixtureDensityNetwork
+* MixtureDensityNetwork.java
 Example of using a mixture density network to learn the distribution of a dataset instead of trying to converge directly onto the dataset.

 #### Features